changeworld/azure-docs.ja-jp/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet.md

             ResponseType = "id_token",

             // The PolicyConfigurationManager takes care of getting the correct Azure AD authentication
             // endpoints from the OpenID Connect metadata endpoint.
 It is included in the PolicyAuthHelpers folder.
-            // The first parameter is the metadata URL of your B2C directory
+            // The first parameter is the metadata URL of your B2C directory.
             // The second parameter is an array of the policies that your app will use.
             ConfigurationManager = new PolicyConfigurationManager(
                 String.Format(CultureInfo.InvariantCulture, aadInstance, tenant, "/v2.0", OIDCMetadataSuffix),
                 new string[] { SignUpPolicyId, SignInPolicyId, ProfilePolicyId }),

-            // This piece is optional - it is used for displaying the user's name in the navigation bar.
+            // This piece is optional.
+It is used to display the user's name in the navigation bar.
             TokenValidationParameters = new TokenValidationParameters
             {
                 NameClaimType = "name",